davidje13/lean-test/README.md

 	Runs test suites in parallel.
 This is generally recommended unless the code being tested may cause tests in different files to interfere with each other (e.g. uses singletons or global state).

+- `--random-seed <seed>` / `-s <seed>` / environment `RANDOM_SEED=<seed>`:<br>
+	Randomise the order of the test in a deterministic (repeatable) way.
+The seed can be a 32-character hexadecimal string, or the word `random` to pick a random seed (the chosen seed will be printed at the end of the test run).
+If you want to ensure that your tests do not depend on execution order, you can add `--random-seed=random` to your standard test run command, then if an error appears, you can use the seed it prints to re-run the tests in that order during debugging.

 - `--include <pattern>` / `-i <pattern>`:<br>
 	Configures the search pattern glob.
 Can be set multiple times.
 By default, this is